-The Baba-Nyonyas or Peranakans are descendants of the early Chinese immigrants to Malaysia (then known as Malaya), Singapore, and Indonesia who intermarried with the local population.
+The Baba-Nyonyas or Peranakans are descendants of the early Chinese immigrants to Malaysia (then known as Malaya), Singapore, and Indonesia.
+They intermarried with the local population.
 Many were traders from the province of Fujian, China, attracted by the bustling spice trade.
-They started arriving as early as the 15th century and as time went by, their population grew.
+They started arriving as early as the 15th century.
+As time went by, their population grew.
 When the British established the Straits Settlement of Malacca, Penang, and Singapore in the early 19th century, the Peranakans in these places became known as the Straits Chinese.
 Today, Peranakans are considered ethnic Chinese.
 Most marry within their own community and assimilate back into mainstream Chinese culture.

 While the early Chinese intermarried with the Malays, they retain most of their ethnic and religious (ancestral worship) origins.
 They did however assimilate the local language and customs.
 They developed their own patois, corrupting the use of Hokkien (Fujianese), Malay, and subsequently English.
 Their clothing, the Baju Panjang or Baju Kebaya Nyonya was adapted from the Malay Baju Kurung.
 It is worn with keronsang (brooches), batik sarong (wrap), and kasut manik (beaded slippers).
 Their food developed into a unique cuisine with influences from neighboring countries.